Klodian Duro: LASK

-Return to Tirana
+Return to Tirana (third spell)

-Duro returned to Albania in September 2011 for a second spell with Tirana, signing a two-year contract on a free transfer after reaching an agreement with the club’s management.
+Duro returned to Albania in September 2011 for a third spell with Tirana, signing a two-year contract on a free transfer after reaching an agreement with the club’s management.

 He was not available during the opening weeks of the campaign and made his first appearance of the season on 1 October, starting in a 2–0 home victory over Flamurtari.
 He soon established himself as a regular starter and scored his first league goal of the season in the following round against Vllaznia, equalising in the 78th minute to secure a 2–2 draw.
 He continued as a regular starter, often completing the full 90 minutes, and played an important role in maintaining the team’s strong early-season form.
 With Duro on the pitch, Tirana recorded mostly wins and remained consistently within the top two places during the first phase of the championship, positioning themselves as title contenders.
-Duro missed several matches later in the campaign but continued to feature in the majority of games throughout the second phase, during which Tirana briefly held first place.
+In February 2012, Duro was suspended indefinitely by Tirana after a disagreement with coach Julián Rubio regarding his availability and involvement in the squad for a matchday against Teuta.
+He was returned back in mid-March and continued to feature in the majority of games throughout the second phase, during which Tirana briefly held first place.
 However, a run including three defeats—including a key loss to title rivals Skënderbeu—caused the team to drop down the table, ultimately finishing the season in third place, which nonetheless secured qualification for the 2012–13 UEFA Europa League first qualifying round.
 In the 2012 Albanian Cup final against Skënderbeu, Duro entered the match as an extra-time substitute in the 103rd minute and contributed to the build-up leading to Tirana’s winning goal four minutes later, securing the club the trophy.